-A Conceptual Site Development Plan must be included in the Application and prepared in accordance with instructions set forth in the Architectural Manual (Submission Requirements).
+A Conceptual Site Development Plan must be included in the Application and prepared in accordance with instructions set forth in the Architectural Manual, Appendix II: Submission Requirements.
 The Conceptual Site Development Plan must be at least 11"x17" and include all following items (Applicant must indicate "N/A" for any not applicable items):

-- 1. All existing and proposed easements to be defined and indicated on plan. - 2.
+- 1. All existing and proposed easements defined and indicated on plan. - 2.
 Topographic contours at appropriate vertical intervals. - 3.
-Wetlands, floodplains, and state waters located with areas of disturbance calculated for the Wetlands, including required buffer zones clearly delineated to reflect how they will impact the development of the site. - 4.
-Use of all adjacent properties and structures within 100' of the subject property boundary clearly defined both graphically and in written form.
-See the Architectural Manual Submission Requirements for further guidance. - 5.
+Wetlands, floodplains, and state waters located with areas of disturbance calculated for the wetlands, including required buffer zones clearly delineated to reflect how they will impact the development of the site. - 4.
+Use of all adjacent properties and structures within 100' of the subject property boundary clearly defined both graphically and in written form. - 5.
 Zoning setbacks and restrictions graphically indicated. - 6.
 Indication of all existing structures, tanks, slabs, utilities and any other improvements existing on the property at the time of application. - 7.
-Indication of the all driving and walking entrance access to the property and a layout of all buildings, roads, Paved Pedestrian Walkways and parking areas. - 8.
+Indication of all driving and walking entrance access to the property and a layout of all buildings, roads, paved pedestrian walkways and parking areas. - 8.
 Location of all interior and exterior site amenities indicated in the Application Form. - 9.
-Areas of all tree and vegetation preservation must clearly be defined both graphically and in written form.
-See the Architectural Manual Submission Requirements for further guidance.
+Areas of all tree and vegetation preservation clearly defined both graphically and in written form.